-Background: David Teare started his career at Citibank in 1987.
-In 2000, he moved to Morgan Stanley, where he was head of debt capital markets Nordic/Netherlands until 2005.
-He joined SEB in 2006 as Head of Client Relationship Management for large corporates in Stockholm within the then Merchant Banking division.
+Relationship Management for large corporates in Stockholm within the then Merchant Banking division.
 He became Head of Client Relationship Management in 2009.
-In 2011, he was appointed as Head of the Baltic division.
+In 2011, he was appointed as Head of the Baltic division and in 2016 he was appointed as Chief Risk Officer, a position he held until 2017.